On the size of subsets of $\mathbb{F}_q^n$ avoiding solutions to linear systems with repeated columns: Proof of thm:intro:moderate itm:intro:mod:z

 \item Suppose that $\ell \geq 2$.
 Since $A$ is non-degenerate, every column of $A$ is non-zero.
 Hence, since the column equivalence classes of $A$ sum to zero, every column equivalence class has size at least $2$.
 For every $r \in [\ell]$, choose $j_r \in C_r$ arbitrary, and set $P_r := \{j_r\}$ and $P_{\ell + r} := C_r \setminus \{j_r\}$.

-We prove that the partition $[k] = P_1 \cup \cdots \cup P_{2\ell}$ satisfies the properties from \autoref{thm:moderate:stronger}.
+We prove that the partition $[k] = P_1 \cup \cdots \cup P_{2\ell}$ satisfies the properties from \cref{thm:moderate:stronger}.
 Property~\ref{itm:mod:stronger:z} is met because each of the column equivalence classes sums to zero, and property~\ref{itm:mod:stronger:eq} is met by construction.
-To see that property~\ref{itm:mod:stronger:nz} is met, recall that \mytag{} is irreducible, so it follows from \autoref{prop:two-classes} that every non-zero linear combination of the rows of $A$ uses at least two different column equivalence classes. \qedhere \end{itemize} \end{proof}
+To see that property~\ref{itm:mod:stronger:nz} is met, recall that \mytag{} is irreducible, so it follows from \cref{prop:two-classes} that every non-zero element of the row space of $A$ uses at least two different column equivalence classes. \qedhere \end{itemize} \end{proof}